liatrio/github-scripts/README.md

 Given a GitHub Enterprise, find all Organizations in it, and list the languages used within each repository.

-_NOTE: Token used to run this option MUST have permission to list Orgs and Repos within for every Org in the Enterprise_
+_NOTE: Token used to run this option MUST have permission to list Orgs and Repos for every Org in the Enterprise_

 ```bash
 $ node cli.js list-languages-in-enterprise --help